-One trick to get free perks like room upgrades and breakfast is to book a Hyatt Guest of Honor reservation.
+One trick to get free perks like room upgrades and breakfast is to book a World of Hyatt Guest of Honor reservation.

 Here’s how to get free suite upgrades, free breakfast, and more without having elite status at Hyatt hotels.

-Free room upgrades, breakfast, and more are a Hyatt Globalist perk.
+Free breakfast, free room upgrades, and more are a Hyatt Globalist perk.
 These and other freebies are yours when you stay 60 nights a year at Hyatt.

 Did you know you could get those same benefits with 0 stays at Hyatt?

-Yep, through the Hyatt Guest of Honor perk.
+Yep, through the World of Hyatt Guest of Honor perk.

-The Hyatt Guest of Honor benefit lets a Globalist gift their elite status and book a Hyatt hotel for someone else.
-It is the only Hyatt approved way to let someone borrow Globalist status.
+The World of Hyatt Hyatt Guest of Honor benefit lets a Globalist gift their elite status and book a Hyatt hotel for someone else.
+It is the only Hyatt-approved way to let someone borrow Globalist status.

 Some Globalist gift status by making a second guest booking: by adding the person as a second guest to a reservation under the Globalist’s name.
-This is against Hyatt’s terms.
+This is against World of Hyatt’s terms.

 Instead of making a second guest booking, a Globalist can make a Hyatt Guest of Honor booking.